 Signs of albinism are usually, but not always, apparent in a person's skin, hair and eye color.
-Regardless of the effect of albinism on appearance, all people with the disorder experience vision impairments.
+However, all people with the disorder experience vision problems.

-Although the most recognizable form of albinism results in milky white skin, skin pigmentation can range from white to brown, and may be nearly the same as that of parents or siblings without albinism.
+Although the most recognizable form of albinism results in white hair and pinkish skin, skin coloring (pigmentation) can range from white to brown, and may be nearly the same as that of parents or siblings without albinism.

 For some people with albinism, skin pigmentation never changes.
-For others, melanin production may begin or increase during childhood and adolescence, resulting in slight changes in pigmentation.
+For others, melanin production may begin or increase during childhood and the teen years, resulting in slight changes in pigmentation.
 With exposure to the sun, some people may develop:

 - Large freckle-like spots (lentigines)